anjali-akuthota/Library-Managemnet-System-using-SQL/README.md

 The system provides a variety of queries that can be executed to retrieve useful information from the database.
 Some examples include:

-Retrieve a list of available books.
+* Retrieve a list of available books.
-Count the number of books currently borrowed.
+* Count the number of books currently borrowed.
-Find the author of a specific book.
+* Find the author of a specific book.
-Determine the number of books borrowed by a member.
+* Determine the number of books borrowed by a member.
-Retrieve the due date for a book.
+* Retrieve the due date for a book.
-Find books published in a specific year.
+* Find books published in a specific year.
-List members who have borrowed books.
+* List members who have borrowed books.
-Calculate the average publication year of books in the library.
+* Calculate the average publication year of books in the library.
-Get the top authors with the most books published.
 ----------------------------------------------------
 ----------------------------------------------------
 -----------------------------------------------------